RobRendell/firebase-rtdb-types/packages/server/README.md

 const childRef = typedRef.child('some/path');

 childRef.__type
-// Will always be undefined, but has type `undefined | (whatever data type can exist at the nominated path)`
+// Will always have a value of undefined, but has type `undefined | (whatever data type can exist at the nominated path)`

 ```